Security of information

 The GDPR 2018 requires organisations to lodge a notification with the Information Commissioner to describe the purposes for which they process personal information.
 These details are publicly available from:

 Information Commissioner’s Office

 Wycliffe House, Water Lane

 telephone number: 0303 123 1113

 The Freedom of information Act 2000 provides any person with the right to obtain information held by the CHS Healthcare in certain circumstances and subject to a number of exemptions.
-If you would like to request some information from us, please contact: Jayne Skeates, The Operations Manager, CHS Healthcare, 1 Wrens Court, 53 Lower Queen Street, Sutton Coldfield, West Midlands, B72 1RT
+If you would like to request some information from us, please contact: Tony Wintrip, The Information Governance Lead, CHS Healthcare, 1 Wrens Court, 53 Lower Queen Street, Sutton Coldfield, West Midlands, B72 1RT